jameshughes89/cs4XX-EvolutionaryComputation/site/topics/parameters/comparing.rst

     * They may effectively be the same
     * The two groups do not take different amounts of time to recover from the flu
-    * The squirrel I named Jerry does not actually bury more nuts than the squirrel I named Jimbo
+    * The squirrel I named Jimbo does not actually bury more nuts than the squirrel I named Sir Lora
     * There really isn't more blond people this year vs. last
     * My algorithm isn't really performing better than the next persons'